snewcomer/rfcs/text/deprecate-store-methods.md

 The EmberData team is working to encapsulate features specific to `Network` separate from the `Store` (and other concerns such as `Presentation` and `Caching`).
 This encapsulation allows for improved modularity and future improvements of the APIs within `Network`.

-The `store.pushPayload` and `store.normalize` methods force the `store` to be aware of the specifics of serializers and normalization, breaking the desired pattern of modularity and encapsulated concerns.
+The `store.pushPayload` and `store.normalize` methods force the `Store` to be aware of the specifics of serializers and normalization, breaking the desired pattern of modularity and encapsulated concerns.

-These methods are both redundant (as 1:1 patterns for using public APIs exist for achieving the same behavior) and a common source of confusion and errors due to obscuring the format used by the cache and the indirection of the APIs they involve.
+These methods are redundant as 1:1 patterns for using public APIs exist for achieving the same behavior.
+Moreover, they are a common source of confusion and errors due to obscuring the format used by the cache and the indirection of the APIs they involve.

 In addition to better respecting separation of concerns, the public API alternatives to these APIs avoid introducing many of the bugs and confusion these APIs have by keeping responsibilities clear and preserving context.

-## Normalization
+### Normalization

 **deprecate `store.normalize`**